bfeitknecht/vault/wiki/bfs (algorithm).md

 	while Q is not empty
 		let v = Q.deq()
 		for w adjacent to v
-			if w is not visited
+			if w is not visited then
 				visit w
 				Q.enq(w)
 			end